 Courses are offered: On campus, online, blended courses and weekend courses.
 This provides flexibility to study while also working.
 Over 60 percent of MCM students work full-time.

 The MCM program requires the successful completion of a minimum of 36 credits.
-This includes completion of a five-course core (15 credits) and seven elective courses (21 credits)
+This includes the completion of a five-course core (12 credits), two to three specialization core courses and five to eight elective courses (15 -24 credits).

 The degree typically requires three terms of full-time study: 12 credits per term is the maximum course load.
 Study is frequently pursued on a part-time basis.
 Most students enroll in 2-3 courses per semester.
 This can be managed while working full-time.